Duke Law Blueprint Benefactors

 The Blueprint Benefactors Program provides you the opportunity to review our Menu of Sponsorship Opportunities at Duke Law and provides us an opportunity to consistently and visibly thank our sponsors.
 Law firms participating in the program receive institutional and event recognition as a sponsor and the opportunity for meaningful interaction with our students, thus raising your firm's profile and deepening its engagement with the Duke Law community.

 As the program is designed to be first come, first serve, I encourage you to review the opportunities early.
 If this type of program should be handled by someone else at your firm, I encourage you to pass this webpage along.
-Once you have done so, a member of our Alumni and Development Office will contact you.
-If this type of program should be handled by someone else at your firm, I encourage you to pass this webpage along.
-If you have any questions, please feel free to contact Kate Petersen by email firstname.lastname@example.org or phone 919-613-7010.
+If you have any questions, please feel free to contact Kate Shivar, Assistant Director of Annual Giving, Young Alumni, by email firstname.lastname@example.org or phone 919-613-7010.

 Associate Dean for Alumni & Development